 Love dancing AND the great outdoors?
-This is the week for you!
-Enjoy a lighthearted Springtime week of dancing, with opportunities to walk in the beautiful Quantock Hills each afternoon.
-Discover and learn about our beautiful local landscapes, while also brushing-up on your dance steps!
+This is the holiday week for you!
+Enjoy a light-hearted Springtime week of dancing, with opportunities to walk in the beautiful Quantock Hills each afternoon.
+Discover and learn about our beautiful local landscapes, while also brushing-up on your folk dance steps!

-We’re delighted to welcome back caller – and keen walker – Rhodri Davies, to join musicians (and dedicated hikers!)
-Vicki Swan and Jonny Dyer.
-The team is completed by our regular walk leaders Nan Ward & Roger Phipps, who might be persuaded to dance…
+We’re delighted to welcome back caller and keen walker – Rhodri Davies.
+He will be joined by musicians and dedicated hikers – Vicki Swan and Jonny Dyer.
+The team is completed by our regular walk leaders Nan Ward & Roger Phipps, who might be persuaded to dance.

-A mixed-programme of country dance workshops will take place each morning with Rhodri and the band.
-You’ll have a chance to brush-up your dancing skills and maybe learn a new dance or two, before heading off into the hills – quite literally – to enjoy the spectacular landscapes of this distinctive and nationally important protected area.
-Guided walks will be led by our knowledgeable and enthusiastic local guides Nan and Roger, giving you a chance to learn more about the history and wildlife of the hills, or simply to enjoy an amble with in beautiful countryside in amiable company!
+You can enjoy a mixed-programme of country dance workshops each morning with Rhodri and the band.
+So you can brush-up your dancing skills and maybe learn a new dance or two.
+Then head off into the hills – quite literally – to enjoy the spectacular landscapes of this distinctive and nationally important protected area.
+Guided walks will be led by our knowledgeable and enthusiastic local guides – Nan and Roger, giving you a chance to learn more about the history and wildlife of the hills, or simply to enjoy an amble with in beautiful countryside in amiable company!

 Who’s it For?